rednaga/APKiD/README.rst

 Installing
 ==========

+The *yara-python* clone and compile steps here are temporarily necessary because we must point directly to our modified version of a *yara* branch which includes our DEX Yara module.
+This step is nessecary until (if?) the original maintainers of *yara* merge our module into the master branch.
+When this happens, we will undate the instructions here.
+After the *yara-python* fork is compiled, you can use ``pip`` to the most currently published ``APKiD`` package.

 .. code:: bash

     git clone https://github.com/rednaga/yara-python
     cd yara-python
     python setup.py install
     pip install apkid

-The *yara-python* clone and compile steps are temporarily necessary because it installs our DEX Yara module.
-We're working on removing this step.

 Usage
 =====